“I’m the Boss of Me” Community Sessions

-I’m the Boss of Me” Community Sessions

->

-> The Volunteer Application Process:
+The Volunteer Application Process:

->

-> We recruit and train volunteer facilitators between October and December each year.
-Interested applicants must complete this Volunteer Application Form and may be contacted for an interview in the fall.
+We recruit and train volunteer facilitators on an ongoing basis.
+Interested applicants must complete this Volunteer Application Form and may be contacted for an interview.

->

-> Successful applicants must also pass a vulnerable sector criminal record check.
+Successful applicants must also pass a vulnerable sector criminal record check.
 The record check can be obtained at no cost to you as a volunteer; we will provide you with the appropriate form to submit to your local police service or RCMP.
 An honorarium will be provided to each facilitator upon completion of the program.